Naruto: Ultimate Ninja Storm: Gameplay

 Naruto: Ultimate Ninja Storm retains many of the gameplay elements from earlier installments of the Ultimate Ninja series.
 However, Ultimate Ninja Storm allows players to fight in three-dimensional environments, as opposed to the two-dimensional planes in previous games.
+The other games were much like Street Fighter II (a 2D fighting game that emerged in the 1990s), mainly because of the lack of plot and mostly made for the fighting aspect.

 One of the new features introduced to the series in Ultimate Ninja Storm is "Awakening Mode", a transformation that can be activated when a player loses a certain amount of health during a match.
 The health requirement for each character differs based on how powerful the transformation is.
 Once activated, the character gains new abilities, speed, and stronger attacks.
 A few of the characters in the game gain entirely new movesets after transforming.
 With the d-pad, players can use preset items during a match that either damage the opponent or provide various status effects like increasing attack power, or lowering the opponent's defense.
 Players are also able to customize their character's jutsu and select two support characters to use in a match.
 Returning to the game from previous installments is "jutsu clash" mode, which is initiated if both players activate their special attack at the same time.
 During this mode, both players have to press the corresponding button as fast as possible in order to knock away their opponent.
 Each character has an "ultimate jutsu".
 If it hits, both players either input button commands, mash a certain button, or spin the analogue stick the fastest during the time limit.
 If the attacking player wins, the ultimate will hit, typically taking away around a third to a full bar of the opponent's health.
 If the defending player wins, they will escape without major damage.
 Each character also has an "ultimate impact", where if the player holds down the melee button, the character controlled will charge up a very powerful strike.
 If it hits, it zooms in on the opponent's face taking a heavy blow in a short, cinematic close-up.

 The game includes 25 playable characters, each of which can also be used as a support character during battle.
 Ten additional support-only characters are available as free downloadable content released over the five-month period that followed the game's release.
 Additional downloadable content include alternative costumes, and new missions.

 The story mode loosely covers the events of the Part I of the manga and the anime.
 Players are able to explore the Hidden Leaf Village between missions, which acts as a central hub for the story mode, and access more missions.